-2021-22 Budget Changes
+2021-22 Revised Budget Changes

-Based upon the above process, the budget changes for 2021-22 include revenue and expense impacts and the use of fund balance.
+Based upon the above process, the budget changes included in the 2021-22 revised budget include revenue and expense impacts and the use of fund balance.

-1. Major Revenue Changes - Total change in revenue is an increase of \$4.3 million.
-This includes changes in Total Program Funding due to an increase in Per Pupil Funding (PPF) and no change in Funded Pupil Count (FPC), additional funding from state allocated Rural Schools Funds, increases in other General Fund revenue and increases in transfers to other funds.
+Major Revenue Changes - Total change in revenue from the adopted budget is an increase of \$1,187,981.
+This includes changes in Total Program Funding due to an increase in Per Pupil Funding (PPF), Funded Pupil Count (FPC) and additional funding from the new ELL factor.
+The total change from the 2020-21 budget is \$5.8M as summarized below.